lucaspontoexe/MinasBike/README.md

-# ControleEstoque - Backend
+# ControleEstoque

-API structured to supply the front-end of a management software
+Store management application built in react and a nodejs API.

 ### Start running the application